tamagusko/tamagusko/README.md

   Ph.D.
 Candidate in Transport Systems @ University of Coimbra.
 </p>

 > I'm a self-taught data scientist.
 I enjoy using data and machine learning to solve transportation problems.
-My focus is on optimizing existing networks and the mobility of the future.